ten-protocol/go-ten/Testnet release plan.md

 3. Start implementing failure scenarios
    a) Malicious actors

-4. Design and implement Mobile experience
+4. Design and implement new Wallet extension experience

 5. Optimise and implement the l1 interaction
     - how to ignore failed transactions